cocoaaa/GP2017-Assignments/README.md

 ```
 git remote add base https://github.com/eth-igl/GP2017-Assignments.git
 ```
-Now you should have your local clone of the assigment repository ready.
+Now you should have your local clone of the assignment repository ready.
 Have a look at the new repository folder and open the 'README.md'.
 It contains the text you are just reading.
 Please fill in your name and student number at the top of this file and save.
 Then we want stage and commit this changed file:
 ```
 git add README.md
 git commit -m "Adjust README.md"